THP-1 Human NFκB-Luc Reporter Cell

 Product Type Reporter Cell

-Culture Properties Adherent
+Culture Properties Suspension

 Stability 32passages (in-house test, that not means the cell line will be instable beyond the passages we tested.)